chdahlqvist/RSMmap/README.md

     are provided in PyRSM init (multi_factor), the multiplicative factor applied to the noise variance is selected via the maximisation of the total likelihood of the regime switching model for the selected annulus.
 Default is 'Annulus'.
-* interval: list of float or int, optional
-    List of values taken by the delta parameter defining, when mutliplied by the standard deviation, the strengh of the planetary signal in the Regime Switching model.
-    Default is [1].
-The different delta paramaters are tested and the optimal value is selected via maximum likelmihood.
 * distri: str, optional
     Probability distribution used for the estimation of the likelihood of both regimes (planetary or noise) in the Regime Switching framework.